bodywork-ml/bodywork-core/README.md

 ---

 Bodywork deploys machine learning projects developed in Python, to Kubernetes.
-It helps you:
+It helps you to:

 * serve models as microservices
 * execute batch jobs